Orion0011/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that switch current user to the user
+script that switches the current user to the user betty